w3c/mediasession/ImplicitMediaControls.md

 ## <a name="sectionA"></a>A. Granting implicit remote control access to media content

-When a `playing` event is fired toward any **focusable media element** (i.e. any `HTMLMediaElement`-based object) it will implicitly obtain OS-level _media focus_ and will now be called the **focused media element**.
+On mobile devices, when a `playing` event is fired toward any `HTMLMediaElement`-based object (i.e. &lt;video&gt; or &lt;audio&gt; elements) it will implicitly obtain OS-level _media focus_ and will now be the **focused media element**.

-Only one _focusable media element_ can hold _media focus_ at any given time.
-If another _focusable media element_ currently holds the _media focus_ then the user agent must actively pause that other _focusable media element_ before making the new element the _focused media element_.
+Only one HTML media element can hold _media focus_ at any given time on mobile (see [(B)](#sectionB) for desktop).
+If another HTML media element currently holds the _media focus_ then the user agent must actively pause that element before making the current element the _focused media element_.

-Any _focusable media element_ can re-gain _media focus_ whenever a `playing` event is fired toward that element (i.e. whenever `.play()` is called by in-page JavaScript or by the user via HTML media controls against that _focusable media element_).
+Any HTML media element can re-gain _media focus_ whenever a `playing` event is fired toward that element (i.e. whenever `.play()` is called by in-page JavaScript or by the user via HTML media controls against that HTML media element).

 ## B. <a name="sectionB"></a>Platform-agnostic media focus handling